marnedo/parsimony_FFMA/handson_parsimony.md

 ## Tree search
 There are three different search strategies:

-1. Exhaustive search (sometimes also referred as implicit enumeration, e.g. in TNT): It does guarantee the shortest tree, but there is usually a taxa limit, depending on the program used (~15).
-In the case of `phagorn` the usage would be `bab(data, tree = NULL, trace = 0, ...)'
+1. **Exhaustive search** (sometimes also referred as implicit enumeration, e.g. in TNT): It does guarantee the shortest tree, but there is usually a taxa limit, depending on the program used (~15).
+In the case of `phagorn` the usage would be `bab(data, tree = NULL, trace = 0, ...)`

-2. Heuristic search: does not guarantee finding the shortest tree.
-It usually consists on two rounds, first you build a tree (you can use different strategies, e.g. random addition of taxa, Wagner tree,..), followed by branch swapping, which algorithms that exchnge bracnhes of the starting tree looking for shorter trees (from lighter to thorougher rearrangements: NNi, SPR, TBR).
-In `phangorn`, you can use `random.addition` to compute a starting trees.
+2.**Heuristic search**: does not guarantee finding the shortest tree.
+It usually consists of two rounds: (1) you build a tree (using different strategies, e.g., random addition of taxa, Wagner tree, etc.), (2) you conduct *branch swapping*, an algorithm that exchange branches of the initial tree to look for shorter trees.
+There are different branch swapping strategies, ranging from lighter to more thorough rearrangements: `NNi`,` SPR`, `TBR`.
+In `phangorn`, you can use `random.addition` to compute a starting tree.
 The function `optim.parsimony` performs tree rearrangements to find trees with a lower parsimony score.
-The tree rearrangements implemented are nearest-neighbor interchanges (NNI) and subtree pruning and regrafting (SPR).
-The latter so far only works with the fitch algorithm.
-We iterate this procedures many timoes (e.g.>100)
+The tree rearrangements implemented are nearest-neighbor interchanges (`NNI`) and subtree pruning and regrafting (`SPR`).
+The latter so far only works with the Fitch algorithm.
+We iterate these procedures many times (e.g., more than 100).

-3. New search strategies: these are optimised algorithm for heuristic searchers of large data matrices (e.g. >100 taxa).
-There are several strategies here.
-In this practical, we will implement parsimony ratchet.
+3. **New search strategies**: these are optimised algorithm for heuristic searchers of large data matrices (e.g. >100 taxa).
+There are several strategies  In this practical, we will implement *parsimony ratchet*.
 The function is `pratchet`, an implementation of the parsimony ratchet (Nixon 1999).
 This allows to escape local optima and find better trees than only performing NNI / SPR rearrangements.

-The current implementation is
+The current implementation is:

 1. Create a bootstrap data set 𝐷𝑏from the original data set.
 2. Take the current best tree and perform tree rearrangements on 𝐷𝑏and save bootstrap tree as 𝑇𝑏.